ticklepoke/citi-team-18/README.md

 We built and bundle our production code with a multi stage process, preventing redundant code such as unit tests from going into the end distribution bundle.
 This reduces the amount of code in production which reduces the surface area of malicious attacks.

+### Secrets

+Sensitive information such as auth tokens and secrets keys were not checked into source code or docker images.
+We used docker secrets as resources to manage our secret keys.

 ## Security Techniques

 Ez-transfer applies the following techniques to ensure secure transactions and user identity protection: